 Bringing a Pet?
 Furniture?

 If your student is planning on having a pet, they should check the rules on that too.
 Some complexes have separate leases for pets.
 Yes, my son and his roommates adopted a puppy this year; that, for the record, as cute as she is, is going home with one of the other boys after graduation.
 And then there is the furniture issue….many places come furnished, which is my personal recommendation as it saves a lot of time and energy trying to buy or rent, then move it in and later move it out.
 If not, seniors often sell off their furniture upon graduation.
 The problem is storing it all summer until the lease begins which is usually mid-August.
 This storage thing may also come into play if they should decide to change apartments the next year as this can lead to a gap in the leases.
-Finding a storage unit for short term is difficult, not impossible, but if you can avoid it, that is best.
-(See our Moving Out blog and storage blog for tips and storage facilities) Remind your student to inspect everything upon moving in and take pictures of any damage so they are not fined for it later.
+Finding a storage unit for the short term is difficult, not impossible, but if you can avoid it, that is best.
+(See our Moving Out blog and Storage blog for tips and storage facilities) Remind your student to inspect everything upon moving in and take pictures of any damage so they are not fined for it later.

 This is the Grown-Up World